AdobeDocs/audience-manager.it-IT/help/using/faq/faq-inbound-data-ingestion.md

 * Work with your data provider to format the daily inbound data file according to [!DNL Adobe] specifications.
 * Transfer a test data file to [!DNL Adobe] for format verification.
 * Work with your [!DNL Adobe] consultant to produce a taxonomy suitable for interpreting the contents of the data file.
-* In the staging/development environment, confirm that the ID sync is configured to properly pick up the data provider&#39;s visitor ID and transfer it to the [!DNL Audience Manager] servers in realtime.
+* In the staging/development environment, confirm that the ID sync is configured to properly pick up the data provider's visitor ID and transfer it to the [!DNL Audience Manager] servers in realtime.
 * Distribuisci la sincronizzazione DIL/ID in produzione.
-La sincronizzazione ID sarà già configurata come modulo all&#39;interno del codice DIL dal consulente Adobe.
+La sincronizzazione ID sarà già configurata come modulo all'interno del codice DIL dal consulente Adobe.
 * Transfer production data files to [!DNL Audience Manager].
 Considerate le dipendenze delle mappature di sincronizzazione ID, potrebbe essere sensato iniziare a trasferire dati fino a una settimana dopo la distribuzione del codice di produzione, anche se potete iniziare a trasferire i file di dati non appena il codice entra nella produzione.

 <br>